Mirror Descent Under Generalized Smoothness: Mirror Descent Meets ℓ* -smoothness

 We equip domain $\X$ with a distance-generating function $\psi(\cdot)$, which is, WLOG, $1$-strongly convex w.r.t.~a certain norm $\norm{\cdot}$ endowed on $\mathcal{E}$.
 We also define the corresponding Bregman divergence according to~\cref{def:Bregman}.
-Then, we introduce the following assumptions on the domain and the objective function.
-The former is standard for mirror descent~\citep{nemirovski2009robust}, while the latter controls the growth rate of $\ell(\cdot)$, as also required in~\citet{Li2023GS}.
+Then, we introduce the following assumptions on the objective function, which controls the growth rate of $\ell(\cdot)$, as also required in~\citet{Li2023GS}.